YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 (Keeping this in mind, what would an anonymous function _with_ an argument look like?
 Answer: `\x -> ...`)

-Next up is the model:
+Next up are the model and the `init` function:

 ```js
 {-